About this Course

-A required course notebook is included with your registration fee and will be provided on the first day of the course.
-Participants should bring a calculator with LOG and LN math functions.
+A required course notebook is included with your registration fee and will be available as a PDF prior to the first day of the course.
+Participants should bring a calculator with SQRT, LOG and LN math functions.
 Assignments and exam problems will require some knowledge of algebra and calculus.